 The Plan's primary source of liquidity is income generated from the Plan's investments, and employer and employee contributions.
-Investments are primarily held in pooled funds, and the securities held are traded in active markets and can be readily sold, and where the pooled fund units can thereby be redeemed to fund cash requirements.
-Accounts payable of \$20 (2021: \$15) and payable for purchase of investments of nil (2021: \$13) are generally due within one month.
-Derivatives payable of \$137 (2021: \$68) are due within the next fiscal year.
+Investments are primarily held in pooled funds; the securities held are traded in active markets and can be readily sold; and the pooled fund units can thereby be redeemed to fund cash requirements.
+Accounts payable of \$16 million (2023: \$18 million) are generally due within one month.
+Derivatives payable of \$84 million (2023: \$277 million) are due within the next fiscal year.